How to Launch a Product on Reddit: The Complete 2026 Playbook

 You need an account with:

-• History -- A visible track record of genuine community participation
+- History -- A visible track record of real community participation across multiple subreddits.

-• Age -- Many subreddits require accounts to be 30-90 days old.
-See our guide on Reddit account age requirements
+- Age -- Many subreddits require accounts to be 30-90 days old.
+Some require even more.
+See our guide on Reddit account age requirements for specific thresholds.

-• Relevance -- Activity in the subreddits where you plan to launch
+- Relevance -- Activity in the subreddits where you plan to launch.
+If your post history shows zero participation in r/SideProject before your launch post, it looks suspicious.

-Alternatively, if time is short, aged Reddit accounts with established history can give you the credibility foundation you need.
+Alternatively, if time is short and you cannot wait 8 weeks, aged Reddit accounts with established history can give you the credibility foundation you need.
+These accounts have existing karma, post history, and account age that signal legitimacy to both moderators and users.

 Research Your Target Subreddits

-1. Read the rules completely -- Look for restrictions on self-promotion, link posting, or product launches
+- Read the rules completely -- Look for restrictions on self-promotion, link posting, or product launches.

-4. Analyze the audience -- Are these your target users, or just general browsers?
+Analyze the audience -- Are these your target users, or just general browsers?
+A launch post to an audience that won't use your product is wasted effort.

-5. Note posting requirements -- Some subreddits require minimum karma, account age, or specific post formats
+- Note posting requirements -- Some subreddits require minimum karma, account age, or specific post formats (text only, image required, etc.).

 Use our subreddit analysis checklist as a framework for evaluating each community.